 - If it is required to encode an overhead cable car, it must be done using a Conveyor feature, with attribute category of conveyor = 1 (aerial cableway). - In navigable water, conveyor supports must be encoded, where possible, using a Pylon/Bridge Support feature (see clause 6.11), with attribute category of pylon = 3 (aerial cableway pylon). - If available and considered important for route planning and/or monitoring, the vertical uncertainty associated with encoded vertical clearance values should also be encoded.

 Distinction: Cable Overhead; Crane; Pylon/Bridge Support.

-Feature/Feature associations: Structure/Equipment; Aids to Navigation Association;
+Structure/Equipment; Aids to Navigation Association; Updated Information; Text Association Feature/Feature associations: